tonethar/IGME-430-Spring-2021/projects/project-1-FAQ.md

   - and/or with Ajax (e.g. `XHR`)

 ### I-C. Debug the server code directly
-- Go ahead and use `console.log()` to test your assumptions about what code is firing when, and
+- Go ahead and use `console.log()` to test your assumptions about what code is firing when, and what the values of variables are.
+These logs will appear on the *server-side* - meaning in the console that you launch your Node.js server from
-- You can insert breakpoints in your server code (the Node.js code in your **src** folder) by launching the inspector:
+- You can insert breakpoints in your server code (the Node.js code in your **src** folder) by launching the Node.js inspector:
   - `node --inspect ./src/index.js`
   - the head to **chrome://inspect**
   - this was covered in [Skill #10 - Debugging Node](../core-skills/10-debugging-node.md)
-  - then you need to set a lot of breakpoints, step through the code, and test your assumptions
+  - then you need to set a lot of breakpoints, step through the code, and test your assumptions on what code is firing when, and what the values of variables are as the code executes
-  -

-### I-XX.
-Debugging the "client"
+### I-D. Debugging the "client"
+- The *client* code means the JavaScript that runs on the *client-side* - e.g. the web browser
+- This is the code that is in the `<script>` tag of any of your HTML pages - meaning those pages that are located in the **client** folder of your project:
+  - you might have also moved that code to an etxternal JavaScript file - for example  **client/js** - but it's still running on the **client-side**
+- Go ahead and use `console.log()` to test your assumptions about what code is firing when, and what the values of variables are.
+These logs will appear on the *client-side* - meaning in the web inspector console of the web browser
+- You can insert breakpoints in your client code (the JavaScript in your `<script>` tag) by using the Chrome web inspector:
+  - this has been ddemo, so many times, in 330

 <a id="project-requirements" />

 <hr><hr>

 ## II.
-Questions on Project Requirements
+Questions/Clarifications on Project Requirements

 - [Project 1 - API Powered App](project-1.md)